 Travelling India by Luxury Train

 I was rooming with the lovely xameliax, one of my favourite travel pals.
 Our cabin was a surprisingly spacious twin room with plenty of room for two messy slobs, and a bathroom with enough space for all three (yes, three) of Amelia’s makeup bags!
 Falling asleep to the gentle rocking motion of the train every night, and waking up each morning to a new landscape, felt like such a magical way to travel.

 Every day brought us to a new part of India.
 We were onboard the Indian Panorama route, which is perfect for first-time travellers to India because it hits several of the most famous sites.
 From Delhi we headed to Jaipur, Ranthambore, Fatehpur Sikri, Agra, Gwalior, Khajuraho, Varanasi, and Lucknow.
-Between excursions, we could generally be found lazing in the Safari Bar with a sparkling wine, watching the world go by.
+Between excursions, we could generally be found lazing in the Safari Bar with a glass of sparkling wine, watching the world go by.
 An India itinerary that’s totally stress-free and joyously relaxing – this really felt like the perfect way to explore the country.